canderton3/7641Team24/midterm_report.md

 In order to evaluate quality of a model’s fit the team used two techniques.
 The first method was to compare our predicted labels to the true labels provided by the kepler dataset.
 This provided a simple standard error percentage we could use to determine the effectiveness of our algorithm.
 The team opted to not use the sum of the squares ANOVA method because it would prove to yield the same results as our previous method due to the nature of the binary prediction.
 The second method the team used to determine the best model/best number of clusters was with the AIC & BIC selection criterion.
 Graphs comparison the AIC/BIC to number of clusters are shown in the results section of GMM.
 The “best” model was selected on the elbow of the AIC/BIC graph.

 ### Hierarchical Clustering
-One form of unsupervised learning we wanted to conduct on our dataset is hierarchical clustering.
+Another form of unsupervised learning we wanted to conduct on our dataset is hierarchical clustering.
 This form of clustering, known as bottom-up agglomerative clustering, starts by considering each object as its own cluster.
 It will then repeatedly join the ‘most similar’ pair of clusters, and will merge it into a parent cluster.
 This process repeats until there is only one cluster left.

 Therefore, a question that arises is, if we have to determine similar clusters, how do we define that similarity?
 In our implementation, we chose a ‘ward’ linkage, which minimizes the variance of clusters being merged.
 Like our other unsupervised methods, we standardized our non-binary variables for both a dataset with the top five most important features and top ten most important features.
 A dendrogram was created to visualize this linkage for both datasets.
 Then, to determine where to make our ‘cut’ on the dendrogram for each of our datasets, we calculated the silhouette score for clustering from six to 25 clusters (clustering was done using sklearn’s AgglomerativeClustering function), selecting our optimal number of clusters that maximizes the silhouette score.